 But let's take an actual look at the UI.

-Clicking on the Use Divi Builder button will redirect you to the new visual editor, which was introduced in Divi 3.18.
+Clicking on the Use Divi Builder button will redirect you to the new visual editor.

-This function is in response to WordPress 5.0 after the introduction of the new Gutenberg editor as you can see from the image above.
-The old Divi back-end editor is now not available for use with the new WordPress post editor.
+This function is in response to the introduction of the new WordPress block editor as you can see from the image above.
+The old Divi back-end editor is now not available for use with the new post editor.

 That’s why Elegant Themes focused on improving their front-end visual editor and made it such that the back-end and front-end is now seamlessly integrated with one another.